top of page

 There are multiple insurances which should be in place before work can be carried out on your vehicle high high-voltage system these include a mobile works policy if you operate as a mobile service, goods in transit to carry commercial goods including batteries, Public liability and a fully comprehensive motor insurance for when the need to test drive a vehicle arises.

-HYBRID REPAIR SERVICE has Level 4 and Level 3 Institute of the Motor Industry TechSafe certificated engineers and technicians and has all relevant insurances in place.
+HYBRID REPAIR SERVICE LTD has Level 4 and Level 3 Institute of the Motor Industry TechSafe certificated engineers and technicians and has all relevant insurances in place.

 Final Note - Having your electric/hybrid battery and associated system faults repaired by a professional is the best advice,